-Every Future Electric Car | Range, Price, and Launch Date | Digital Trends
+Future Electric Cars | Digital Trends

 Available in: 2021

 The BMW i4 is an electric sedan that’s about the same size as the 3 Series.
-This positioning is crucial, because it puts the model in the same arena as the Tesla Model 3.
-It’s not expected to arrive until 2021, but BMW already revealed the model will pack a 530-horsepower powertrain made up of two motors, and it will store enough electricity to drive for more than 300 miles between charges.
-Rumors indicate we’ll see it as a concept during the 2020 Geneva auto show.
+This positioning is crucial because it puts the model in the same arena as the Tesla Model 3.
+It’s not expected to arrive until 2021, but BMW already revealed the model will pack a 530 hp powertrain made up of two motors, and it will store enough electricity to drive for more than 300 miles between charges.
+The i4 concept shown above sheds light on what the model will look like.

+BMW announced the i4 will spawn a sports sedan developed by its M division before the end of 2021.

 BMW iNext